rclone/rclone/docs/content/drive.md

 approximately 1 hour) and/or not using --fast-list both seem to be effective in preventing the problem.

-### Hashes
+### SHA1 or SHA256 hashes may be missing

-We need to say that all files have MD5 hashes, but a small fraction of files uploaded may not have SHA1 or SHA256 hashes especially if they were uploaded before 2018.
+All files have MD5 hashes, but a small fraction of files uploaded may not have SHA1 or SHA256 hashes especially if they were uploaded before 2018.

 ## Making your own client_id